laljarus/Project-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ### Data Set Summary & Exploration

+#### 1. Dataset Summary
-#### The input data contains three sets of data called the training, validation and test.
+The input data contains three sets of data called the training, validation and test.
 Only the training dataset is used for training the neural network.
 The proformance of trained network is validated using the validation dataset.
 Based on the performance of the network measured from the training and validation set the parameters of the network are tuned to acheive maximum possible performance.
 In the following sections it is explained in detail how the parameters of the network are tuned.
 Finally after tuning of parameters the network is tested with test dataset.

 The summary of the dataset are calculated using python native features and then the dataset is visualized using matplotlib library.
 The basic summary of the dataset follows: